GaProgMan/OwaspHeaders.Core/README-NuGet.md

 The documentation for this NuGet package can be found at: [https://gaprogman.github.io/OwaspHeaders.Core/](https://gaprogman.github.io/OwaspHeaders.Core/).

+### Attestations

+As of [PR 148](https://github.com/GaProgMan/OwaspHeaders.Core/pull/148), OwaspHeaders.Core uses the GitHub provided process for creating attestations per build.
+This document talks through how to verify those attestations using the [gh CLI](https://cli.github.com/).

+See the [Attestations](https://gaprogman.github.io/OwaspHeaders.Core/attestations) page of the documentation to read about how you can verify the attestations for builds from 9.5.0 onward.

 ## Issues and Bugs

 Please raise any issues and bugs at the above mentioned source code repo.